Find out who owns your credit card and ensure you don't miss out on the best credit card deals

 Firstly, balance transfer credit cards, which offer 0% interest for long periods, will never let you transfer a balance between the same credit card providers.

 The same almost always applies between banks under the same banking group.
-So if you have a Natwest credit card, you would not be able to transfer the balance to an RBS credit card, as they fall under the RBS group.
+So if you have a NatWest credit card, you would not be able to transfer the balance to an RBS credit card, as they fall under the NatWest group.

 Compare all sorts of credit cards from 0% cards to rewards, balance transfer to cashback cards.

-If you have one credit card for less than six months, and then apply for another from the same provider, you may get turned down for this reason.
+An if you have one credit card for less than six months, and then apply for another from the same provider, you may get turned down too.

 Fortunately, if you're seeking to transfer your balance, you have quite a few options, whoever owns your card.
-While the best balance transfer card depends on what you want from a card.
+The best balance transfer card depends on what you want from a card.

 You can look at the cards with the longest 0% period, no upfront fee, or flexibility with long 0% periods for purchases and balance transfers.